 - ½ cup grated Parmesan cheese plus 2 Tbsp

-- 1 tsp salt may adjust to taste
+- 1 teaspoon salt may adjust to taste

 - 2 large eggs beaten

-- 2 Tbsp chopped fresh Italian parsley or basil
+- 2 tablespoon chopped fresh Italian parsley or basil

 - pizza sauce and toppings of choice to make pizza